wordswords/dotfiles/README.md

   attempt to install the prerequisites under Ubuntu by executing `./deploy-part-0.sh`.
-* If you are using Ubuntu for Windows under WSL2, which is my personal favourite configuration then you are highly recommended to install the Alacritty terminal emulator before installing.
+* If you are using Ubuntu for Windows under WSL2, which is my personal favourite configuration then I recommend installing the Alacritty terminal emulator before installing.

 ## What It Will Install